genevanmeter/rustecal/README.md

 ## System Requirements

 This crate requires a native installation of the [Eclipse eCAL](https://github.com/eclipse-ecal/ecal) C/C++ runtime, version 6.0 or newer.
-General instructions for installation can be found [here](https://eclipse-ecal.github.io/ecal/stable/getting_started/setup.html), the crate will fail to compile if the native libraries are not found.
+General instructions for installation can be found [here](https://eclipse-ecal.github.io/ecal/stable/getting_started/setup.html).
+The crate will fail to compile if the native libraries are not found.

 ## Examples